arizsiddiqui/deepstream_tao_integration/README.md

 SDK versions supported: 5.0+

-This repository was tested on an NVIDIA T4 GPU, and recommends the Pretrained models be downloaded separately in the [models](models/) folder.
+This repository was tested on an NVIDIA T4 GPU, and recommends that the TAO Pre-trained models be downloaded separately into the [models](models/) folder.

 ## The Notebooks

-There are two Jupyter Notebooks on this repository, titled `TAO_Integration_pgie` and `TAO_Integration-sgie` respectively.
+There are two Jupyter Notebooks on this repository, titled `TAO_Integration_pgie` and `TAO_Integration_sgie` respectively.

 [TAO_Integration_pgie](notebooks/TAO_Integration_pgie.ipynb): This notebook explains and walks through the steps to create a simple 4-class object detection pipeline using TrafficCamNet as the primary inference engine.